Thumbstop

 “Brands are saying—’don’t do 3-reasons why ads, don’t do formulaic, we want it to look like a regular TikTok video.’”

-To make ads that feel native, you need to spend more time beyond your own FYP as the algo has no doubt stuffed it with marketing content by now.
+To make ads that feel native, you need to spend more time beyond your own FYP.
+The algo has no doubt stuffed it with marketing content by now.

-I like to log out of TikTok and open TikTok’s Explore Page in Incognito mode.
+I like to log out of TikTok and then open TikTok’s Explore Page in Incognito mode.

 Then, I start absorbing organic trends, aesthetic choices, and angles.

-I like to dive into the Explore Page’s different categories.
+I like to dive into the different categories of the Explore Page.

-For example, if you sell an app, mobile game, or tech product, use the Technology tab.
+For example, use the Technology tab if you sell an app, mobile game, or tech product.
 You’ll see interesting tutorials and ways of showing off products.

 In my research for this issue, I found this viral organic series below.
 I think the simple, dramatic editing style could be applied to before-after and problem-solution ads.